Lowell Thomas: Lawrence of Arabia

-Thomas and cameraman Harry Chase first went to the Western Front, but the trenches had little to inspire the American public.
-They then went to Italy, where he heard of General Allenby's campaign against the Ottoman Empire in Palestine.
-Thomas traveled to Palestine as an accredited war correspondent with the permission of the British Foreign Office.
-In Jerusalem, he met T. E. Lawrence, a captain in the British Army stationed in Jerusalem.
-Lawrence was spending £200,000 a month encouraging the inhabitants of Palestine to rebel against the Turks.
-Thomas and Chase spent several weeks with him in the desert, although Lawrence had told them that it would be "several days".
-Lawrence agreed to provide Thomas with material on the condition that Thomas also photograph and interview Arab leaders such as Emir Feisal.

-Thomas shot dramatic footage of Lawrence, then returned to America and began giving public lectures in 1919 on the war in Palestine, "supported by moving pictures of veiled women, Arabs in their picturesque robes, camels and dashing Bedouin cavalry."
-His lectures were very popular and audiences large, and he "took the nation by storm" in the words of one modern biographer.
+Thomas shot dramatic footage of Lawrence in Arab dress, then returned to America and began giving public lectures in 1919 on the war in Palestine, "supported by moving pictures of veiled women, Arabs in their picturesque robes, camels and dashing Bedouin cavalry."
+His lectures were very popular and audiences large.
 He agreed to take the lecture to Britain, but only "if asked by the King and given Drury Lane or Covent Garden" as a lecture venue.
 His conditions were met, and he opened a series at Covent Garden on August 14, 1919.
 "And so followed a series of some hundreds of lecture–film shows, attended by the highest in the land".

-At the opening of his six-month London run, there were incense braziers, exotically dressed women dancing before images of the Pyramids, and the band of the Welsh Guards playing accompaniment.
-Lawrence saw the show several times.
-He later claimed to dislike it, but it generated valuable publicity for his book.
-To strengthen the emphasis on Lawrence in the show, Thomas needed more photographs of him than Chase had taken in 1918.
-Lawrence claimed to be shy of publicity, but he agreed to a series of posed portraits in Arab dress in London.
+In 1924, Thomas published the memoir With Lawrence in Arabia.

-Thomas genuinely admired Lawrence and continued to defend him against attacks on his reputation.
+Thomas genuinely admired Lawrence and continued to defend him against later attacks on Lawrence's reputation.
 Lawrence's brother Arnold allowed Thomas to contribute to T.E.
 Lawrence by his Friends (1937), a collection of essays and reminiscences published after Lawrence's death.

+In the 1962 film Lawrence of Arabia, a fictionalized version of Thomas called Jackson Bentley was portrayed by Arthur Kennedy.
+(Kennedy was in his late-forties when the film was made, although Thomas had been in his mid-twenties at the time of the events.)

 Narration and Cinerama

 Thomas was a magazine editor during the 1920s, but he never lost his fascination with the movies.
+He narrated Twentieth Century Fox's twice weekly Movietone newsreels until 1952, and provided the voice-over for numerous short subject film series, including Lowell Thomas' Magic Carpet of Movietone and Going Places with Lowell Thomas.

-He provided the voice-over for the 1937 ski film Schlitz on Mt.
-Washington and narrated Twentieth Century Fox's Movietone newsreels until 1952, when he went into business with Mike Todd and Merian C. Cooper to exploit Cinerama, a film exhibition format using three projectors and an enormous curved screen with seven-channel surround sound.
-He produced the documentaries This is Cinerama, Seven Wonders of the World, and Search for Paradise in this format in 1956, with a 1957 release date.
+Thomas went into business with Mike Todd and Merian C. Cooper to exploit Cinerama, a film exhibition format using three projectors and an enormous curved screen with seven-channel surround sound.
+He narrated the Cinerama documentaries This is Cinerama (1952) and Seven Wonders of the World (1956), and both produced and narrated Search for Paradise (1957).